Pyomo/pyomo/doc/OnlineDocs/getting_started/overview.rst

 NOTE: Python programmers will probably prefer to write concrete models, while users of some other algebraic modeling languages may tend to prefer to write abstract models.
-The choice is largely a matter of taste, some applications may be a little more straightforward using one or the other.
+The choice is largely a matter of taste; some applications may be a little more straightforward using one or the other.

 A Simple Abstract Pyomo Model